michaelvogt/ARAuthor/README.md

 # ARAuthor

+Currently not working on this app anymore, because of the shortcoming of ARCore and the perceived unwillingness of Google to fix even the simplest bugs and implement requested features.
+Will continue as soon as one of the ARCloud frameworks are available for Android apps.

 Experiment with the image recognition feature of ARCore

 This is a prototype for an application that should provide tourist with information about historical sites using augmented reality (AR).